 Chemical Imbalances: Cloudy Water

 The ideal pH of pool water is 7.2-7.6.
 As the pH increases, the chlorine in the water becomes less effective, resulting in the water getting cloudy.
 Test the water and based on the results, treat the water according to recommendations.
-You can also take a sample of the water to Anchor Pools & Spas at one of our locations in either Seneca or Easley.
+You can also take a sample of the water to Anchor Pools & Spas at our store in Easley.
 We will test the water for you and give you some recommendations for what to do next and how much chlorine your pool may need.

 Algae growth is generally due to low chlorine (sanitizer) levels.
 Using a weekly algaecide helps prevent the growth of algae, but once algae starts to grow, you must get rid of it.
 There are three main types of algae pool owners commonly find:

 · Green algae which seems to stay on the surface of the pool water.